jmcnamara/xlsxwriter.lua/dev/docs/source/bugs.rst

 #.
 The sample program should be as small as possible to demonstrate the
    problem.
 Don't copy and paste large non-relevant sections of your program.

 A sample bug report is shown below.
-This format helps to analyse and respond to the bug report more quickly.
+This format helps analyse and respond to the bug report more quickly.

    **Issue with SOMETHING**